kubernetes-sigs/cloud-provider-equinix-metal/README.md

 1. If the environment variables `PACKET_LOCAL_ASN` and `PACKET_PEER_ASN` are set.
 Else...
 1. If the config file has fields named `localASN` and `peerASN`.
 Else...
 1. Use the above defaults.

+Set of servers on which BGP will be enabled can be filtered using the following settings:
+1. If the environment variable `PACKET_BGP_NODE_SELECTOR` is set.
+Else...
+1. If the config file has field named `bgpNodeSelector` set.
+Else...
+1. Select all nodes.

+Value for node selector should be a valid Kubernetes label selector (e.g. key1=value1,key2=value2).

 In addition to enabling BGP and setting ASNs, the Equinix Metal CCM sets Kubernetes annotations on the nodes.
 It sets the following information: